 I didn’t plan for Friday to be my shortest day at Con on the Cob, but a bunch of bacteria hit me with a vicious gut punch and my plans changed; instead of staying until the wee hours of Saturday morning, I was on the road home at 6:30pm.

-Unfortunately, leaving early meant missing missing performances by The FuMP artists Positive Attitude, Power Salad and Worm Quartet.
+Unfortunately, leaving early meant missing missing performances by The FuMP artists Positive Attitude, 1I’m linking to MySpace now?
+I feel dirty.
+Power Salad 2Confession time: Kraftwerk owes Power Salad a debt of gratitude.
+The Power Salad song “WarCraftWorld“, a spoof of Kraftwerk’s “Computerworld”, is so well done that it … Continue reading and Worm Quartet.
+3Hey, parents!
+Check out “C is for Lettuce” for some handy child-rearing tips.
 Fortunately, I was treated to a Dementia Circle hosted by Rob Balder the night before.
+4In my head I refer to this as “An Intimate Evening with Rob Balder and Friends”.
 In attendance: the great Luke Ski, Chris Mezzolesta (at most half of Power Salad), Alchav (at least half of Soggy Potato Chips), several con attendees and a bottle of Coconut Jack.

 Before my untimely departure, I managed to: